SlexAxton/yepnope.js/README.md

 #yepnope.js#

-A Script Loader For Your Polyfills, or Regressive Enhancement With Style.
+A Conditional Script Loader For Your Polyfills, or Regressive Enhancement With Style.

 A small script loader to help use feature detection to load exactly the scripts that your _user_ needs, not just all the scripts that you _think_ they might need.